munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 The outline will hint at the example code so I know what blocks of code need to be written.
 Then I come back and write the actual code.
 Sometimes I'll interleave this with writing the text, other times I'll do all of the code up front.

-I write the code in [separate C++ source files](https://github.com/munificent/game-programming-patterns/tree/master/code/cpp) so that I can compile it and makes sure it's free of errors.
+I write the code in [separate C++ source files](https://github.com/munificent/game-programming-patterns/tree/master/code/cpp) so that I can compile it and make sure it's free of errors.
 For some chapters, I even wrote unit tests.
 The script that converts the Markdown to HTML pulls in the code snippets directly from those files.

 Here's a bit of markdown for the prototype chapter: